koihin/diceandgames/content/post/zverograd-districts-locations.md

 description: "What we are fighting over."
 tags: ["dust"]
 ---
+In a Zverograd campaign, each battle will take place in a specific location.
+Below is a description of those locations.

-The map of Zverograd consists of twenty seven locations.
-These locations are separated into districts, and represent the battle locations in a Campaign game.
+The map of Zverograd consists of twenty-seven locations.
+These locations are separated into districts.
+When planning terrain for your battle you can take inspiration from the description of the location.
+Not every location in Zverograd is an urban built=up area, you have open spaces and vegetation-filled areas too.

 *Join the [Return the Zverograd]({{< ref "post/rtz.md" >}}) campaign from any part of the world!*